Ana Amado: Later career (1983–2015)

 Settling in Once de Septiembre at the beginning of 1983, Amado had a difficult time locating adequate schooling for her daughters because during the dictatorship the school system had declined.
 Schooling for her daughters and submitting her thesis, El discurso femenino como comunicación alternativa (The Female Discourse as Alternative Communication), were her first priorities.
 The thesis had been completed with the advisor Héctor Schmucler, a former faculty member of the philosophy and letters department at the University of Buenos Aires, whom she had known in Mexico while working at his magazine Comunicación y Cultura.
 Schmucler returned to Argentina in 1986, and her thesis was accepted in 1987.

-Initially Amado found work as a journalist working at Perfil and as a editorial secretary for the magazine Somos in the politics section and later women's section.
+Initially Amado found work as a journalist working at Perfil and as an editorial secretary for the magazine Somos in the politics section and later women's section.
 In late 1983, she began working at Revista Vivir (Live Magazine) for Alicia Entel, whom she had met through ILET.
 At that time, Casullo became co-director of ILET with Alcira Argumedo, and Amado headed ILET's women and society department between 1987 and 1990.
 In 1989, Chilean feminists she had known in Mexico returned home and founded Red alternativa de Prensa femenina en América Latina (FEMPRES, Alternative Network of Women's Press in Latin America), and she began working as its Argentine correspondent.
 The magazine survived until 1990 and focused on publishing information about women's issues, evaluating the position of women in society throughout Latin America.
 When the magazine folded, she contributed to publications such as Clarín and Página 12.